Become a Counselor in Kansas

 LPC and LCPC licenses in Kansas expire biennially on the last day of the month the license was originally issued.
 Professional counselor license renewal in Kansas requires payment of the appropriate renewal fee and completion of continuing education requirements.

-LPCs and LCPCs in Kansas must complete at least 30 hours of continuing education (CE) during the 24-month renewal period to successfully renew their licenses.
+LPCs and LCPCs in Kansas must complete at least 30 hours of CE during the 24-month renewal period to successfully renew their licenses.
 Acceptable CE activities include attending academic courses, seminars, institutes, or workshops (maximum of 30 hours).
 Professional counselors can pursue CE hours through a maximum of 10 hours in providing supervision, preparation and presentation of a professional counseling course, publication of a professional counseling article in a juried professional journal, and/or participation in a professional organization.

 For Counselors Licensed in Other States